vrc-get/vrc-get/docs/vpm-spec.md

 All requested packages and Dependency Packages are locked packages.

 Unlocked packages are the embedded UPM packages that are not controlled by the VPM Client.
-VPM Client does not install, update, or remove unlocked packages.
+VPM Client does not modify unlocked packages.
 However, may read the package information from the UPM Package Manifest.

 ## 4. VPM Package and Manifest